Bill Singer: Los Angeles Dodgers

 Singer made his major league debut with the Los Angeles Dodgers on September 24, 1964, allowing one run in 6.1 innings in a start against the Chicago Cubs, as he had a no-decision in a 4-3 loss at Wrigley Field.
 Singer made one more start in 1964, allowing 4 runs in 7.2 innings in a 4-3 loss to the Cubs at Dodger Stadium.

 During the next two seasons, Singer saw very little action with the Dodgers, pitching five innings in five games, as he spent most of his time in the minor leagues.

 He had his first full season in Los Angeles in 1967, as Singer had an impressive 12-8 record with a 2.64 ERA in 32 games, 29 of them starts.
 In 1968, Singer had a very solid ERA of 2.88, however, he had a losing record of 13-17.

 During this period, the legendary Dodger announcer, Vin Scully, referred to Singer as "the Singer Throwing Machine."

 Singer had a breakout season in 1969, tying with Claude Osteen with a club high 20 wins, as he had a 20-12 record with a club best 2.34 ERA.
 Singer played in the 1969 Major League Baseball All-Star Game held at RFK Stadium in Washington, D.C., pitching two scoreless innings in the National League's 9-3 win.
 That year Singer also became the first pitcher to be officially credited with a save.
 The statistic was made official in 1969, and Singer recorded his on April 7, when he took over from Don Drysdale and secured a 3-2 victory over the Cincinnati Reds at Crosley Field.

 He ran into injury problems in 1970, making only 16 starts, but had a record of 8-5 with a 3.13 ERA.
 After contracting hepatitis early in the season, he made a comeback, being named the NL Player of the Month for July as he had a 5-0 record with a 1.84 ERA.
-On the 20th of that month, he no-hit the Philadelphia Phillies 5-0 at Dodger Stadium.
+One of those July victories, on the 20th, was a 5-0 no-hitter over the Philadelphia Phillies at Dodger Stadium.
 His season ended when he broke a finger.

-Singer was the Dodgers opening day starter in 1971, however he struggled throughout the season, with a 10-17 record and a 4.16 ERA.
+Singer was the Dodgers opening day starter in 1971.
+However he struggled throughout the season, with a 10-17 record and a 4.16 ERA.
 He continued to struggle throughout the 1972 season, going only 6-16 with a 3.67 ERA.